 employed in the year

-The main purpose of these changes is to strengthen the regulations of the scheme to ensure a level of standardisation and quality in ESOS reports going forward.
+The above changes aimed to strengthen the regulations of the scheme, while ensuring a level of standardisation and quality in ESOS reports going forward.

 Calculate the total amount of energy consumed by your organisation – that is used by buildings, manufacturing processes, and transport.

-On completing your ESOS assessment, you must then notify the Environment Agency you are compliant with your obligations.
+On completing your ESOS assessment, you must then notify the Environment Agency you are compliant with your obligations o MESOS- the government portal.

 An evidence pack will need to be compiled keep a record of how you have complied with your obligations.